Vroom, Inc. (VRM) Stock Analysis

 For informational purposes only.
 Not financial advice.
 Analysis by Sedat ANAK, Founder & Editor-in-Chief | AI-powered analysis.
 Data sourced from SEC filings and institutional-grade financial providers.
 Editorially reviewed.
 Not financial advice.

-Price live · AI analysis from May 10, 2026Analyst Coverage for VRM: VRM does not currently have published analyst price targets in our coverage universe.
+Price as of Aug 20, 2026 · Last analyzed: May 10, 2026Analyst Coverage for VRM: VRM does not currently have published analyst price targets in our coverage universe.
 This is common for smaller-cap names with limited Wall Street coverage.
 In the absence of analyst consensus, our AI model evaluates VRM against Consumer Cyclical peers across nine fundamental dimensions and assigns an underweight signal based on the underlying data.

 Vroom, Inc. is an e-commerce used automotive retailer providing an end-to-end platform for buying, selling, and financing vehicles in the United States.
 The company differentiates itself through its online-only model, aiming to streamline the car buying process compared to traditional dealerships.
 It operates within the Consumer Cyclical sector.